phpDocumentor/phpDocumentor/docs/manual/for-users/configuration.rst

    - debug
    - quiet

--  *paths*, contains all folders to where DocBlox may log.
+-  *paths*, contains all folders to where phpDocumentor may log.
--  *default*, this is the path of the default logging file, the name may be augmented with a {DATE} variable to provide a timestamp and {APP_ROOT} to indicate the root of the DocBlox application.
+-  *default*, this is the path of the default logging file, the name may be augmented with a {DATE} variable to provide a timestamp and {APP_ROOT} to indicate the root of the phpDocumentor application.
 -  *errors*, messages with level *debug* are not added to the default log but in a separate log file whose path you can declare here.
 As with the *default* log file you can augment the path with